-As described in the Compensation Discussion and Analysis above, our named executive officers are employees at will and do not have employment, change-in-control or severance agreements with us.
-The information and related tables presented below reflect the amount of compensation that would become payable to our named executive officers upon certain events if the named executive officer's employment had terminated, or a change in control had occurred, on December 31, 2012.
-The figures shown are based on Amkor's closing stock price on that date and any actual amounts paid under these scenarios, should they occur in the future, may be different.
+As described in the Compensation Discussion and Analysis above, our named executive officers are employees at will and, other than Messrs.
+Kelley and Joyce (as described above), do not have employment, change-in-control or severance agreements with us.
+The information and related tables presented below reflect the amount of compensation that would become payable to our named executive officers (other than Mr. Joyce) upon certain events if the named executive officer's employment had terminated, or a change in control had occurred on December 31, 2013.
+The figures shown in the tables presented below are based, where applicable, on Amkor's closing stock price on that date and any actual amounts paid under these scenarios, should they occur in the future, may be different.
+With respect to Mr. Joyce, who retired on May 8, 2013, the information and related tables presented below reflect the actual amount of compensation paid or payable to him during the 2013 fiscal year.
+Accordingly, Amkor's closing stock price on his actual retirement date is used in determining the value of accelerated vesting with respect to his outstanding equity awards as of the termination date.
 For purposes of this section, we have excluded amounts that would become payable under programs that are generally available to Amkor's salaried employees (e.g., our 401(k) plan and company-provided life insurance).